robb-j/ocelot/README.md

 npm i -D ocelot-docs

 # Generate documentation
-ocedocs --input api --output docs
+npx ocedocs --input api --output docs

 # Watch the docs (uses an express server)
-ocedocs -w
+npx ocedocs -w

 ```

 ## Writing Docs

 Docs are written in their own directory, which defaults to `/api`.
-Ocelot expects this folder to have an `info.yml` which has information about your api.
-Namely it can have the `name`, `template` and `description` of your api.
-The `template` is optional and refers to an npm package defining the api template.
+If there isan `info.yml` Ocelot will use that to describe your api with a `name`, `template` and `description`.
+The `template` refers to an npm package defining the api template.

 ### info.yml